scottrice/Ice/README.md

 ```

 Once all of that is finished, simply run `python -m ice` from the repository's root directory.
 A Debian package is being worked on.

-###Ice GUI

-A GUI for Ice is currently being developed, but is very far from being production ready.
-As of writing, it is basically non-functional.
-Do not attempt to use the GUI, doing so will only bring you pain and heartache.